appbead/webkit-wiki/Chart-of-WebKit-projects.md

 ### This repository

 Code in this repository is based on current WebKit trunk, but patches that removed Qt port in 2013 are being reverted.
-It does not directly derive from Qt Project branch described in paragraph above, however goal is to incorporate all improvements made there.
+It is not directly derived from Qt Project branch described in paragraph above, however goal is to incorporate all improvements made there.
+It is a downstream port of WebKit, however we are trying to get our changes into upstream wherever it makes sense and aligns with goals of WebKit project.